netdata/netdata/libnetdata/dictionary/README.md

 - `dictionary_walkthrough_read()` and `dictionary_sorted_walkthrough_read()` that acquire a shared read lock, and they call a callback function for every item of the dictionary.
 The callback function may use the unsafe versions of the `dictionary_get()` calls to lookup other items in the dictionary, but it should not attempt to add or remove items to/from the dictionary.
 - `dictionary_walkthrough_write()` and `dictionary_sorted_walkthrough_write()` that acquire an exclusive write lock, and they call a callback function for every item of the dictionary.
 This is to be used when items need to be added to or removed from the dictionary.
 The `write` versions can be used to delete any or all the items from the dictionary, including the currently working one.
 For the `sorted` version, all items in the dictionary maintain a reference counter, so all deletions are deferred until the sorted walkthrough finishes.**

-The non sorted versions traverse the items in the same order they have been added to the dictionary (or the reverse order if the flag `DICTIONARY_FLAG_ADD_IN_FRONT` is set during dictionary creation).
+The non sorted versions traverse the items in the same order they have been added to the dictionary (or the reverse order if the flag `DICT_OPTION_ADD_IN_FRONT` is set during dictionary creation).
 The sorted versions sort alphabetically the items based on their name, and then they traverse them in the sorted order.

 The callback function returns an `int`.
 If this value is negative, traversal of the dictionary is stopped immediately and the negative value is returned to the caller.
 If the returned value of all callback calls is zero or positive, the walkthrough functions return the sum of the return values of all callbacks.
 So, if you are just interested to know how many items fall into some condition, write a callback function that returns 1 when the item satisfies that condition and 0 when it does not and the walkthrough function will return how many tested positive.